abogdanova/SwarmGE/README.md

 #Running PonyGE
 --------------

 We don't provide any setup script.
 You can run an example problem (the default is regression, see below) just by typing:

     $ cd src
     $ python ponyge.py

 This will run an example problem and generate a results folder.
-The folder contains several files showing the run's stats, producing graphs and documenting the parameters used, as well as a file containing the best individuals.
+The folder contains several files showing the run's stats, producing graphs and documenting the parameters used, as well as a file detailing the best individual.
 For a more verbose command line experience run the following:

     $ cd src
     $ python ponyge.py --verbose

-Each line of the output corresponds to a generation in the evolution, and prints out all statistics on the current run (only if `--verbose` is specified).
+Each line of the verbose output corresponds to a generation in the evolution, and prints out all statistics on the current run (only if `--verbose` is specified).
 Upon completion of a run, the best individual is printed to the command line, along with summary statistics.

 There are a number of flags that can be used for passing values via the command-line.
 To see a full list of these just run the following:

     $ python ponyge.py --help